You may have heard the terms “style tiles,” “UI style guides,” and “brand guides” before interchangeably, but they couldn’t be more different.

 Usually, this is in the form of a PDF document, or even a physical book.
 Brand guidelines should have a permanence to them — they provide a solid foundation to build out designs and campaigns.

 So what goes into a brand guide?
-Personally, I don't think these documents should be overly prescriptive because that leads to impermanence.
+These documents shouldn’t be overly prescriptive because that leads to impermanence.
 Brand guidelines should last a long time, especially since they often take a long time to create as well.

 These documents should be high-level, encompassing design, copywriting, and photography/video direction.
 Generally speaking, here's what they'll contain: